abdulsalamdeveloper1999/react-aws-gaming-store/README.md

 - Update frontend code in [`react-aws/src`](react-aws/src).
 - Update backend code in [`react-aws-server/src`](react-aws-server/src).
 - Database credentials can be changed in [`docker-compose.yml`](docker-compose.yml) and [`application.properties`](react-aws-server/src/main/resources/application.properties).

-## License

-This project is for educational/demo purposes.

 ---